ContentAutomation/YouTubeWatcher/README.md

 </p>
 <hr />

-Search YouTube, query recommended videos and watch them.
+Searches YouTube, queries recommended videos and watches them.
 All fully automated and anonymised through the [Tor network](https://www.torproject.org/).
 The project consists of two independently usable components, the YouTube automation written in Python and the dockerized Tor Browser.

+**This project is for educational purposes only.
+Using Tor to watch YouTube videos is strongly discouraged, especially for Botting purposes.
+Please [inform yourself about the Tor network](https://2019.www.torproject.org/docs/faq.html.en), before using it extensively.**

+## Setup

-## YouTube automation
+### YouTube automation

-### Setup

 This project requires [Poetry](https://python-poetry.org/) to install the required dependencies.
 Check out [this link](https://python-poetry.org/docs/) to install Poetry on your operating system.